G-Research/spark-dgraph-connector/README.md

 ##### Count Uid Estimator

-This estimator counts the distinct uids within each underlying partition first.
+The count estimator counts the distinct uids within each underlying partition first.
 With many or large predicate partitions, this can become expensive.
-The estimator is the default estimator for uid partitioning and can be selected with the `count` value.
+This estimator is the default estimator for uid partitioning and can be selected with the `count` value.

-#### Partitioning by Predicates

-The Dgraph data can be partitioned by predicates.
-Each partition then contains a distinct set of predicates.
-Those partitions connect only to alpha nodes that contain those predicates.
-Hence, these reads are all locally to the alpha nodes and induce no Dgraph cluster internal communication.

 ## Dependencies